Can you transfer your GI Bill benefits to your spouse or children?

-- Has at least six years of service in the Armed Forces on the date they elect to transfer education benefits and agrees to serve four additional years in the Armed Forces from the date of election
+- They have at least six years of military service on the date they elect to transfer their education benefits and agree to serve four additional years from that date

 Policy Change on Transfer of Post-9/11 GI Bill Benefits

-- One or more of the individual’s children
+- One or more of the service member’s children.

-The eligible Armed Forces member retains the right to revoke or modify the transfer at any time.
-The remaining benefits can be re-applied to anyone who is eligible including yourself or dependents.
+Eligible military members retain the right to revoke or modify their transfer at any time.
+In these cases, they can reapply their remaining benefits to anyone who is eligible, including themselves or their dependents.

 Is Anyone Else Eligible to Use My GI Bill Benefits for Educational Assistance?

-Unfortunately, no. At this time only dependent children and spouses who are enrolled in the Defense Eligibility Enrollment Reporting System (DEERS) are eligible for GI Bill benefits to be transferred.
+No. You can only transfer your GI Bill benefits to dependent children and spouses while they are enrolled in the Defense Eligibility Enrollment Reporting System (DEERS), according to DOD.

 State vs. Federal Education Benefits for Dependents